slaunay/fluent-plugin-elasticsearch/README.md

 logstash_format true # defaults to false
 ```

 This is meant to make writing data into elasticsearch compatible to what logstash writes.
-By doing this, one could take advantade of [kibana](http://kibana.org/).
+By doing this, one could take advantage of [kibana](http://kibana.org/).

 ```
 logstash_prefix mylogs # defaults to "logstash"